justarandomgeek/vscode-factoriomod-debug/doc/language-lua.md

 Each mod has its own private version of [the global named `global`](https://lua-api.factorio.com/latest/auxiliary/global.html).
 To allow the Language Server to see this separation, `global` is renamed to `__modname__global` when used as the base variable in indexing or the target of assignment.

-### Event Handlers

-When inline functions are used as event handlers, a `@param` tag will be automatically inserted for the event-specific payload type, to make all the event fields visible.

 ### `remote` interfaces

 Because `remote` interfaces are registered and called through separate API functions, the Language Server can't make the appropriate connections to provide signature help when calling.
 To address this, `remote.call` and `remote.add_interface` are transformed to appear as direct access through a virtual table `__typed_interfaces`: